openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 # Somfy Tahoma Binding

 This binding integrates the [Somfy Tahoma](https://www.somfy.fr/produits/domotique/maison-connectee-tahoma) home automation system.

 ## Supported Things

 Currently supports these things
-- bridge (Somfy Tahoma bridge, which can discover roller shutters, awnings, switches and action groups)
+- bridge (Somfy Tahoma bridge, which can discover gateways, roller shutters, awnings, switches and action groups)
+- gateways (Somfy Tahoma gateway - getting firmware version)
 - roller shutters (UP, DOWN, STOP control of a roller shutter).
 IO Homecontrol devices are allowed to set exact position of a shutter (0-100%)
 - awnings (UP, DOWN, STOP control of an awning).
 IO Homecontrol devices are allowed to set exact position of an awning (0-100%)
 - on/off switches (connected by RTS, IO protocol or supported by USB stick - z-wave, enocean, ..)